microsoft/SLG-Business-Applications/white-papers/Plan-Designer-disclaimer.md

 ## The Disclaimer

-The text we're examing is the disclaimer administrators see when enabling the tenant setting for Plan Designer in GCC:
+The message we're examing appears when enabling Plan Designer in GCC.
+It is as follows:

 > *Plan Designer uses resources that do not meet Power Platform US Government (GCC, GCC High, and DoD) audit and compliance requirements.
 By default, environments in Power Platform US Government (GCC, GCC High, and DoD) cannot connect to resources outside of those compliance boundaries.
 Enabling this setting will allow connections to resources that operate and send data outside of the relevant Power Platform US Government (GCC, GCC High, and DoD) compliance boundary to resources that do not have FedRamp High or DoD authorization.*

 ---